 The Iraqis have long produced despotism.
 But instead of being morally confident in our right to establish a government that is no longer a threat to anyone—Iraqi or American—we are deferentially asking the Iraqis for permission to proceed.
 Afraid to offend them, we are reluctant to defend our interests and to uphold our values.

 For example, we did not appoint the members of Iraq’s Governing Council based on their commitment to freedom; instead, we sought ethnic and religious “diversity” in order to placate the tribal and political factions that dominate Iraq.
-The 25 members include: the secretary of the Iraqi Communist Party; the founder of the Kurdish Socialist Party; a member of Iraq’s Hezbollah; and a leader of the Supreme Council for the Islamic Revolution–a group, funded by and partly founded by Iran, advocating an Islamic theocracy. . . .
+The 25 members include: the secretary of the Iraqi Communist Party; the founder of the Kurdish Socialist Party; a member of Iraq’s Hezbollah; and a leader of the Supreme Council for the Islamic Revolution—a group that was funded and partly founded by Iran and that advocates an Islamic theocracy. . . .

 On the military front . . . we started by apologizing for our presence, when our invading soldiers were ordered to jeopardize their lives rather than risk harming civilians or damaging mosques. . . .
 Our soldiers face continuing attacks, but political considerations prevent us from disarming the populace. . . .
 We are at war, but our military planners apparently believe that a methodical, house-to-house search for guns—let alone a disarming of private “militias” in Fallujah and elsewhere—would be too “intrusive.”
 Iraqis—again, brandishing automatic weapons—stage public demonstrations designed to incite violence against us.
 Yet none are arrested, presumably because we don’t want to be regarded as overly assertive.